wxlfe/code-challenge/README.md

-# Lifeway Code Challenge
+# Code Challenge
 To run this application, start the backend followed by the frontend.
 The application includes default users on initial start-up, but these can be deleted or modified like any other user.

 ## Backend
 Running the backend requires maven (I used version 3.8.4) and Java (I used version 17.0.1) to be installed.
-Within the lifeway-code-challenge directory, run `mvn spring-boot:run`, and the backend will start at
+Within the code-challenge directory, run `mvn spring-boot:run`, and the backend will start at
 <http://localhost:8080>.

 ## Frontend